BxCppDev/homebrew-bxtap/README.md

 $ brew install bxcppdev/bxtap/cmake [--with-brew-curl]
 ```

-   *Note*: Ubuntu 16.04 has its own system cURL which maybe used to build CMake.
+    *Note*: Ubuntu 16.04 has its own system cURL (7.47.0) which maybe used to build CMake.

 * **cURLpp**: The [cURLpp](http://www.curlpp.org/) C++ library.
     Installation of the 0.8.1 version:
 ```sh
 $ brew install bxcppdev/bxtap/curlpp
 ```

+    *Note*: No explicit dependency on cURL (but cascading from CMake).

 * **Boost**: The [Boost](https://www.boost.org/) C++ library.
     Installation of the 1.63 version: